 While that sounds romantic, it sends the wrong message to your spouse.
 Your spouse should know that you love him and will be by his side and support him as long as he remains a faithful, loving husband, but that that will all come to a crashing end if he mistreats you or is unfaithful to you.

-Affairs happen when men lose their fear of losing their wives
+Affairs, separation, and divorce happen when men have no fear of losing their wives

 Most men still believe that their wives would never leave them no matter how much they neglect their wives.
 In this age, this is simply not true.
 The double standard for affairs and divorce in marriage has mostly disappeared.